Awesomedonut/CompSci-Notes/vision.md

 deep learning, img processing -> python (many DL frameworks use python)

 why MATLAB?
+usefl for lin alg, espec for huge matrices and complex lin alg solutions very convinient and easy for quickstarts doesnt require other installations

+(aside: openCV exists. open comp vision library, covers most stuff u can do w MATLAB)

+important: select a coding environment and make it ur home

+MATLAB -> glorified calculator

 How we look at images in MATLAB (and digitally in general)